Fiscale win legal victory for tax fairness for SMEs against HMRC!

 If the extra tax deduction is greater than the taxable profits, a tax loss will be created.
 Normally, a tax loss can be carried back against taxable profits in the previous 12 months or used to relieve taxable profits of other group companies.
 Any remaining loss is then carried forward to be used against future profits.

-With a loss produced by R&D tax credits we have the option of surrendering the loss for cash rather than carrying it forward.
-The rate of surrender is less than the rate received if the loss is carried forward, 14.5% rather than 19% but most companies prefer to have a lower amount of cash sooner rather than a higher amount later.
+With a loss produced by R&D Tax Credits we have the option of surrendering the loss for cash rather than carrying it forward.
+The rate of surrender is less than the rate received if the loss is carried forward, 14.5% rather than 19%, but most companies prefer to have a lower amount of cash sooner rather than a higher amount later.

 The loss that can be surrendered is restricted to the loss relating to R&D not general trading.